jennynicoleaustin/Data-Structures-Algos/udemy-interview-prep/DataStructuresAlgos/src/main/java/org/example/S6StacksAndQueues/Section 6: Queue Notes.md

   - in queued the node

 ### Rule for Queues
-- inQueue (adding) & dequeue (removing) must be done from opposite ends.
+- enQueue (adding) & dequeue (removing) must be done from opposite ends.

 ### Big O